arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-camera/giga-camera.md

 In this guide, we will explore the following:

 - Where the camera connector is located.
-- What cameras are compatible.
+- What cameras are compatible?
-- What library to use.
+- What library to use?
-- How to setup a camera stream to a processing application.
+- How to set up a camera stream to a browser using webserial.

 ## Hardware & Software Needed